wp-plugins/wp-easycart/readme.txt

 == Changelog ==
 NOTE: ALWAYS BACKUP THE products, design, and connection FOLDERS IN YOUR PLUGIN.
+= 2.1.21 =
+* Improvement - The checkout process has been greatly improved and can be accessed by updating your design files.
+* Improvement - Many admin improvements have been included.
 = 2.1.20 =
 * Addition - Stripe coupons for subscriptions are now available.
 * Addition - Added Moneris Canada Payment Gateway.